synkyria/synkyria.github.io/about/programme.md

 ## Purpose

-Synkyria project is a long-term research and design programme that asks a simple but demanding question:
+Synkyria is a long-term research and design programme that asks a simple but demanding question:

  > *How much can a field safely hold – and how do we design systems that respect that limit?*